guillaume-humbert/python3-sqlalchemy/doc/_sources/orm/session.txt

 When using a :class:`.Session`, it's important to note that the objects which are associated with it are **proxy objects** to the transaction being held by the :class:`.Session` - there are a variety of events that will cause objects to re-access the database in order to keep synchronized.
 It is possible to "detach" objects from a :class:`.Session`, and to continue using them, though this practice has its caveats.
 It's intended that usually, you'd re-associate detached objects another :class:`.Session` when you want to work with them again, so that they can resume their normal task of representing database state.

+.. _session_getting:

 Getting a Session
 =================